camaraproject/Governance/GOVERNANCE.md

 ## Telco Global API Project

+A global partnership could address much of the challenges in scaling API services across heterogenous operator architectures.

 The development of open, global, and interoperable API solutions could benefit customers and developer ecosystems by giving access to operator capabilities in whatever network customers are in and therefore allow applications to run consistently between telco networks and countries.
 A new form of collaboration between various players (telcos, ISVs, device manufacturers, hyperscalers, etc.) could address much of the challenges in scaling API services across heterogenous operator architectures as well as advance the connectivity industry towards a more robust and faster core network, encourage the faster adoption of capabilities and as a result create value for the entire tech industry.

-1. **Accelerate technology development**
+* Accelerate technology development
-1. Build sustainable ecosystems around collaborative projects across industries.
+    * Build sustainable ecosystems around collaborative projects across industries.
-1. Drive industry alignment by facilitating industry discussions with telcos, ISVs, device manufacturers, hyperscalers, etc.
+    * Drive industry alignment by facilitating industry discussions with telcos, ISVs, device manufacturers, hyperscalers, etc.
-1. **Standardization of APIs**
+* Standardization of APIs
-1. Standardize and convert APIs to a user understandable format called “Service APIs”.
+    * Standardize and convert APIs to a user understandable format called “Service APIs”.
-1. Achieve standardization through working code vs. documents.
+    * Achieve standardization through working code vs. documents.
-1. Implementation experience should guide standardization process.
+    * Implementation experience should guide standardization process.
-1. Enable interoperability (e.g. effortless portability of applications between different operators), compatibility (applicability to different network technologies) and interconnectivity (to enable interoperator collaboration).
+    * Enable interoperability (e.g. effortless portability of applications between different operators), compatibility (applicability to different network technologies) and interconnectivity (to enable interoperator collaboration).
-1. **Education and promotion**
+* Education and promotion
-1. Actively promote Service APIs via various forums, events, conferences, training programs, ecosystems and social media.
+    * Actively promote Service APIs via various forums, events, conferences, training programs, ecosystems and social media.
-1. Promote best practices by aggregating and publishing lessons learned.
+    * Promote best practices by aggregating and publishing lessons learned.
-1. **Accelerate commercial adoption**
+* Accelerate commercial adoption
-1. Create awareness around use cases and services.
+    * Create awareness around use cases and services.
-1. Minimize implementation effort though easy-to-consume standard Service APIs.
+    * Minimize implementation effort though easy-to-consume standard Service APIs.
-1. Foster the development of distribution channels to increase customer reach.
+    * Foster the development of distribution channels to increase customer reach.
-1. Integrate the APIs in relevant developer’s environments and ecosystems.
+    * Integrate the APIs in relevant developer’s environments and ecosystems.
-1. Provide customer service and support.
+    * Provide customer service and support.

 APIs grouped by services and bundled up into “Service APIs” could reduce the complexity of accessing operator capabilities for developers and enterprises.
 Telco Global API Project is an independent open-source project and not controlled by any single company.

 ## Governance

 **Steering Committee**

 The highest deciding committee is the Steering Committee of the Telco Global API Project.
-It consists of \_Tbd\_.
+It consists of _Tbd_.

 **Committees**

 Some topics, such as Security or Code of Conduct, require discretion.
 Whereas sub-projects are led by voluntary groups which operate in the open and anyone can join, Committees do not have open membership and do not always operate in the open.
 The steering committee can form committees as needed, for a bounded or unbounded duration.
 Membership of a committee is decided by the steering committee, however, all committee members must be community members of the Telco Global API Project.
 A committee has a charter and a chair, and will report to the steering committee periodically, and to the community as defined by the committee’s charter.

-1. **Project Structure**
+## Project Structure

 **Sub-projects**